Matei77/RL-Switch-Implementation/README.md

 - if the package came form a trunk interafce and is going to an access interface, the 802.1q header is removed.

+In order to meet these requirements, when a package is received from a trunk interface the `forward_package_from_trunk()` function is called, and when a package is received from an access interface the `forward_package_from_access()` function is called.

 ### STP
 The `BPDU` class is used to send BPDU packages.
 The class contains all the fields of the BPDU package structure.